Escape to the Caribbean with this grilled jerk shrimp and coconut rice recipe!

 The word jerk refers to a traditional Jamaican method of seasoning and cooking meat, seafood and veggies.
 Jerk foods are usually grilled or cooked in an oven.
 A jerk seasoning paste, or sauce, usually contains an exotic blend of ingredients like scallions, onions, thyme, allspice, and super-hot Scotch bonnet peppers.

 According to Grace Foods, there are two possible theories:

-2nd theory: The name derives from the practice of jerking (poking) holes in the meat to fill with spices prior to cooking.
+2nd theory: the name derives from the practice of jerking (poking) holes in the meat to fill with spices before cooking.

 Whatever the reason, all I know for sure is that this grilled jerk shrimp recipe is a winner.